-1. URFs are NOT cash awards.
+1. Undergraduate Research Fellowships (URFs) are NOT cash awards.
 If awarded, fellowship funds are made available for student use through an individual account administered by the supervising professor’s departmental accounting representative, and according to the recipient’s approved budget.
 All institutional requirements must be met before the recipient is able to spend any URF funds.
 If awarded, the recipient must contact the supervisor’s departmental accounting contact prior to using any of the awarded funds.
 The accounting contact will assist in all purchases/reimbursements made.

 2. URF funds can only be used for purchases for the student receiving the award.
 Under no circumstances will faculty, research scientists/engineers, or graduate students be reimbursed with URF funds, nor will purchases be made on their (or a lab’s) behalf.

-4. Any and all changes to the student’s funded budget included in the original application must be approved in advance and in writing by the Office of the Vice President for Research.
-Please submit requests to modify with specific dollar amount(s) and justification via e-mail to firstname.lastname@example.org with Subject: “Request to Modify URF Budget”.
+4. Any and all changes to the student’s funded budget included in the original application must be approved in advance and in writing by the Office of Undergraduate Research.
+Please submit requests to modify with the specific dollar amount(s) and justification via e-mail to email@example.com with Subject: “Request to Modify URF Budget”.

-6. Upon completion of the research project, and no later than the end of September (a month after funds expire), each fellowship recipient must submit a one-page final report or reflection to the Office of Undergraduate Research.
+6. Upon completion of the research project, and no later than a month after the end of the fellowship period, each URF recipient must submit a one-page final report or reflection to the Office of Undergraduate Research at firstname.lastname@example.org.
 The report should briefly describe the research outcome(s), list any publication(s) resulting from the work, note any academic awards received by the fellowship recipient, and include post-graduation goals of the recipient.